 I love the privacy my home affords me.
 Friends and family know that I do not like unannounced visitors.
 Want to stop by?
 Make an appointment.
 My children know that I don’t like them stopping in as they are passing through town.
 By all means, mow the grass, rake the leaves, or shovel the walks.
 Just don’t knock on the door.
-I see most of my children and grandchildren weekly, but it is always at pre-planned events such as parties or ballgames.
+I see many of my children and grandchildren weekly, but it is always at pre-planned events such as dinner, parties, or ballgames.
 Rarely does a week go by that at least one of them isn’t at our home to visit and eat their mother’s cooking.
 Again, these lunch or dinner appointments are scheduled ahead of time.
 It’s not that I can’t do things spontaneously, I can.
 However, I much prefer living life by the calendar.
 I am a big Google Calendar fan.
 Every upcoming appointment, party, and event has an entry.
-This year, I have been photographing sporting events for the local high school.
-The first thing I do when the game schedules are announced is add them to my calendar.
-The same goes for my grandchildren’s school events and games.
-Want to know where Bruce/Dad/Grandpa is on a particular day?
-Check his calendar.

 This brings me to the telephone.
 I HATE talking on the telephone.
-I have to use the phone for business, but for anything else I use email or other internet-based tools.
 Over the past decade, countless readers of this blog have asked if they could call me.
 Unlike yours truly, they prefer to communicate via phone.
 I always decline.
-The greatest invention of the internet era is text messaging.
-It’s perfect for someone with my aversion to talking on the phone.
+The greatest inventions of the internet era are email and text messaging.
+They are perfect for someone with my aversion to talking on the phone.
 Tell me what you want and I will then answer in as few words as possible.
 I will, on occasion, engage in longer discussions via text with close friends of mine, but I prefer short and sweet; yes or no; on time or late; Moose Tracks or Neapolitan, to War and Peace-sized text conversations.

 My hatred for talking on the phone finds its nexus in my preaching days.
 Long before email and texting, there were rotary (and later push button) dial telephones.
 For a pastor, having a phone meant that he was on-call twenty-four hours a day, seven days a week.
 There were days when I would be gone until late in the evening, only to arrive home and be greeted with numerous phone calls I had to return.
 Rarely were these calls of any great importance.
 Most calls were from congregants who either wanted advice or just wanted someone to talk to.
 I preferred they make an appointment to see me at the office, but, hey, I’m sure the preacher won’t mind if I call him at 10:00 P.M. after he has worked a twelve-hour day, is how many church members thought of the matter.